Quasinormability and property $(\Omega)$ for spaces of smooth and ultradifferentiable vectors associated with Lie group representations: Introduction

 \section{Introduction}

-In this article we study the quasinormability and the property $(\Omega)$ for spaces of smooth and ultradifferentiable vectors associated with representations of real Lie groups.
+In this article we study the quasinormability and the property \((\Omega)\) for spaces of smooth and ultradifferentiable vectors associated with representations of real Lie groups.
 In particular, we will provide criteria to determine when a Lie group invariant locally convex space of smooth or ultradifferentiable functions possesses one of these linear topological properties.
-Our considerations shall cover the important instance of spaces of Gevrey vectors of Beurling type, which, together with their Roumieu variants, were introduced and throughly investigated by Goodman and Wallach \cite{Goodman1,Goodman2,GW}.
+Our considerations shall cover the important instance of spaces of Gevrey vectors of Beurling type, which, together with their Roumieu variants, were introduced and thoroughly investigated by Goodman and Wallach \cite{Goodman1,Goodman2,GW}.

 The notion of quasinormability for locally convex spaces is due to Grothendieck \cite{Grothendieck}.
-The related property \((\Omega)\) for Fr\'echet spaces goes back to Vogt and Wagner \cite{M-V,V-W} and may be seen as a quantified version of quasinormability within the class of Fr\'echet spaces.
-Every Fr\'echet space that satisfies $(\Omega)$ is hence quasinormable.
+The related property \((\Omega)\) for Fr\'{e}chet spaces goes back to Vogt and Wagner \cite{M-V,V-W} and may be seen as a quantified version of quasinormability within the class of Fr\'{e}chet spaces.
+Every Fr\'{e}chet space that satisfies \((\Omega)\) is hence quasinormable.
 Both concepts express approximation properties with respect to families of continuous seminorms.
-In this regard, our work here is closely connected with classical results of G\r{a}rding \cite{Garding47,Garding}, Nelson \cite{Nelson}, and Goodman \cite[Section 3]{Goodman1} about approximations by smooth, analytic, or Gevrey vectors, respectively.
+In this regard, our work here is closely connected with classical results of Gårding \cite{Garding47,Garding}, Nelson \cite{Nelson}, and Goodman \cite[Section 3]{Goodman1} about approximations by smooth, analytic, or Gevrey vectors, respectively.